Dame Zaha Hadid MBE, 1950 - 2016

-Zaha Hadid, founder of Zaha Hadid Architects, was awarded the Pritzker Architecture Prize (considered to be the Nobel Prize of architecture) in 2004 and is internationally known for both her theoretical and academic work.
-Each of her dynamic and innovative projects build on over thirty years of revolutionary exploration and research in the interrelated fields of urbanism, architecture and design.
-Hadid’s interest lies in the rigorous interface between architecture, landscape and geology as her practice integrates natural topography and human-made systems, leading to experimentation with cutting-edge technologies.
+Zaha Hadid, founder of Zaha Hadid Architects, made an outstanding contribution to the architectural profession.
+She was awarded the Pritzker Architecture Prize (considered to be the Nobel Prize of architecture) in 2004 and was known internationally for both her theoretical and academic work.
+Her practice integrated natural topography and human-made systems, leading to experimentation with cutting-edge technologies.
+Each of her dynamic and innovative projects was built on over 30 years of revolutionary exploration and research in the interrelated fields of urbanism, architecture and design.

 The concept for Roca London Gallery designed by Zaha Hadid Architects is inspired by the various phases and states of water.
 Water acts as the transformational element moving across the façade, carving out the interior and moving through the main gallery as individual drops.